 - CBF worked with local residents to establish a new sanctuary oyster reef on Elizabeth Lake on the Hampton River.

 Project Activities: Community Engagement

+CBF engaged the Hampton community in a wide range of activities.
 Through these educational experiences and materials, CBF hopes that Hampton's leaders will take steps and make investments in managing stormwater pollution.